IACR/conference-template/README.md

 This is a complete rewrite of the IACR conference template.
 The previous version of this template was written in javascript and Bootstrap 3, but this one is written mostly in php and Bootstrap 4.
-You should not try to mix the old version with the new version, because they are incompatible.
-The old template has been deprecated and you should not try to copy the pages from an old conference.
+You should not mix the old version with the new version, because they are incompatible.
+The old template has been deprecated and you should not copy the pages from an old conference.
 That version has been abandoned and there will be no futher updates.

-This template should be easier to work with than the old one.
-By using php, we are able to store the top menu in a single file and have it show on every page.
-You shouldn't need to learn php in order to use this template, but it's easy to do because php is an extension of html.
-Each page consists of a file that ends in the `.php` extension so that the server knows to process it as php.

 # INSTALLATION